moazamshigri/Ticket-Bill-Calculate-According-to-Age-and-Time/README.md

 If the age of the customer is below 18:
 If the showtime is in the morning ('M'), the ticket price is set to $8.
 If the showtime is in the evening ('E'), the ticket price is set to $10.

+This Code is Made By M Moazam and This is For Educational Purpose only.